-Last year I had a total of 20 lambs from 10 ewes: 1 single, 8 twins and 1 triplets: 10 females and 10 males.
-This year sofar 7 lambs from 5 ewes: 3 singles, 2 twins: sofar 5 females and 2 males.
-Three more ewes to go.
-I'm expecting at least twins from one older ewe, I don't know about the 2 ewes who are lambing for the first time.
+Last year I had a total of 20 lambs from 10 ewes: 1 single, 8 twins and 1 triplet: 10 females and 10 males.
+This year so far 7 lambs from 5 ewes: 3 singles, 2 twins: so far 5 females and 2 males.
+Three ewes to go.
+I'm expecting at least twins from one older ewe, I don't know about the 2 ewes that are lambing for the first time.
 One looks rather heavy, maybe twins, the other is not so heavy, so I think she's carrying a single lamb.
 Always a surprise.
 So far so good, all good moms with healthy offspring.

 One ewe (Lammy) won't let go of her afterbirth and that's a bit to worry about.
 She's not sick yet, but I have to watch her closely.
 The vet says they won't take action unless the ewe gets sick.
 So keep your fingers crossed she will stay ok.

 Lamb #8 Ravenko - Born April 4, 2012

 Ravenko was the first born lamb of Mom Lady Lotus.
 I had hoped he would have more white all over, but he only has a big white tail tip which you can spot behind his rear leg.
 The little white dot on his neck will eventually disappear.
 Nevertheless he's a beautiful black male lamb and I'm very pleased with him.

 (I know...lamb Ravenko is a male lamb and writer Ravenko is a lady, but does that matter?

 Lamb #9 AnnieMackie - Born April 4, 2012